maelys-mcardle/snowflake/docs/snowflake/README.md

 31   -          BANK1   BANK2   Subtract BANK2 from BANK1.
 32   *          BANK1   BANK2   Multiply BANK2 with BANK1.
 Store in BANK1.
 33   /          BANK1   BANK2   Divide BANK1 by BANK2, store result in BANK1.
-34   %          BANK1   BANK2   Remnant of division of BANK1 by BANK2, store result in BANK1.
+34   %          BANK1   BANK2   Modulo of BANK1 by BANK2, store result in BANK1.
 35   **         BANK1   BANK2   BANK1 to the power of BANK2, stored in BANK1.
 ```